DecimalTurn/Linguist-Demo/README.md

 Once you’ve started the workflow, it may take a few seconds to appear on the page—you can refresh to see it show up.
 Click on it to view the progress.

 The results you are looking for will be in the "Run Linguist" step.
+Your first ever run should take 1-2 min, but with caching, the ones after should only take a few seconds for reasonably sized repos.

 ![image](https://github.com/user-attachments/assets/1b3d20ad-a0ae-427f-a4ab-d3ad8808ed20)